bitrix24/b24restdocs/api-reference/catalog/price-type/price-type-lang/catalog-price-type-lang-update.md

 {% note alert "TO-DO _not exported to prod_" %}

-- required parameters are not specified
+- the requirement for parameters is not specified
 - no response in case of error
 - no response in case of success
 - no examples in other languages